 - Global humanitarian leaders.

-Following the Summit, the Department for International Development, alongside the co-hosts, are working to develop an accountability mechanism to support and monitor progress made against the new commitments.
+Following the Summit, the Foreign, Commonwealth & Development Office, alongside the co-hosts, are working to develop an accountability mechanism to support and monitor progress made against the new commitments.
 An online portal is being created on the International Disability Alliance website to ensure all commitments are highly visible and accessible, and a key stakeholder group and a partnership forum have been established to design a long-term approach to accountability.
 Progress against the commitments will be monitored and a one-year on progress report produced to share good practice and lessons learnt.

 If you are interested in being a part of this movement, please email email@example.com.